PerimeterX/perimeterx-node-express/README.md

 #### <a name="blockHandler"></a> Block Handler

-The blockHandler config setting can be used to provide custom logic in the case of a request / user with a high score [COMMENT: "high scored" is more of a gaming term, wdyt about "tagged user" or "marked user" or something of the sorts.
-Do we have an existing semantic for this in other marketing material?]
+The blockHandler config setting can be used to provide custom logic in the case of a request / user with a high score

 **default:** pxBlockHandler - return code 403 and serve the default PerimeterX block page.